BRIDGE FOR EDUCATION

 Many veterans experience difficulties when transitioning back into civilian life.
 Our Sentinels have the additional burden of being severely wounded, which often prevents them from doing what they did in the military or other physically demanding jobs.
 As they struggle to overcome their injuries it can be difficult for them to envision a rich and fulfilling life.

 Sentinels of Freedom supports our veterans with a well-rounded, all-encompassing program catered to their specific needs.
-This may include financial support, mentoring, networking, and overall guidance.
-Our support gives Sentinels flexibility to focus their attention on their studies, career, and family.
+This may include financial coaching, mentoring, networking, and overall guidance.

 The Sentinel’s Bridge for Education program is comprehensive, multi-faceted, and based upon each individual’s needs.
 As our veterans move through school, ongoing assistance is provided in the way of mentoring, life skills coaching, career development and networking, budgeting, financial planning, and more.